Fresh, refined fragrances for warm-weather celebrations and close-quarter venues

 • Be universally pleasant rather than polarizing

-This is not the moment for your dramatic date-night scent or a heavy, syrupy gourmand.
+This is not the moment for your dramatic date-night scent or an intense vanilla bomb.
 Weddings are emotional and intimate.
 Your fragrance should enhance the atmosphere, not try to dominate it.

 Think bright florals.
 Clean musks.
 Soft citrus.
 Airy woods.